sophtsai/Flixter2/README.md

-# Android Project 3 - *Flixter*
+# Android Project 4 - *Flixter 2*

 Submitted by: **Sophie Tsai**

-**Flixter** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**Flixter 2** is a movie browsing app that allows users to browse top rated movies according to https://www.themoviedb.org/

 Time spent: **5** hours spent in total